 ELC settings should follow the current public advice that recommends that face coverings are made of cloth or other textiles and should be at least two, and preferably three, layers thick and fit snugly while allowing you to breathe easily.

-The Scottish Government continually reviews the current policy position on face coverings in light of emerging scientific evidence and advice.
+We continually review the current policy position on face coverings in light of emerging scientific evidence and advice.
 It remains the Scottish Government’s judgement that face coverings provide adequate protection for use in the community and in most workplaces because they are worn in addition to taking other measures, such as physical distancing.

-Further general advice on face coverings is available on the Scottish Government website.
+We have provided further general advice on face coverings.
 This includes a poster that provides useful reminders about how to wear face coverings safely.